Physical Education

 Here at Abbey Village, we believe that each child should be given as many opportunities as possible to enhance their basic skills in PE and become healthier and more physically active.

 Children at Abbey Village are given wider opportunities to build character and embed values through regular teamwork activities.
-They are consciously involved in competitive sport through CSSP competitions and thoroughly enjoy participating in various sports, giving all involved a sense of achievement.

 Impact